"Your best tree source". Over 300+ tree varieties!

 First of all, we must say that a good windbreak is a natural strong barrier ready to withstand strong winds, dust, and sand.
 Protecting structures, equipment, and ornamental trees.
 Having or planning for a windbreak comes with a lot of benefits for your landscape project as they reduce soil erosion, filter soil or sand blown particles, act as energy conservation, provide privacy, and not less importantly they beautify the landscape.

 So, jumping ahead we’ve selected some of the most suitable options to accomplish the task in South Florida.
-Remember that a good windbreak for the area must have a high salt and drought tolerance, prefer full sun, and is best if it’s densely foliated.
+Remember that a good windbreak tree for the area must have a high salt and drought tolerance, prefer full sun, and is best if it’s densely foliated.

 Best Windbreak – Tree or Shrub Material